lagaguate/ecomod/README.md

 'loadfunctions()' is a simple function that reads in all files under a particular project directory in a structured manner.

-    project.codedirectory( "spacetime" ) # returns the file path to the spacetime code directory under ecomod project.directory( "spacetime" ) # returns the file path to the spacetime data directory under ecomod_data (or whatever you defined as the root data location in your Rprofile ) project.datadirectory()  is a synomym for project.directory() ... the latter is depricated
+    project.codedirectory( "spacetime" ) # returns the file path to the spacetime code directory under ecomod project.datadirectory( "spacetime" ) # returns the file path to the spacetime data directory under ecomod_data (or whatever you defined as the root data location in your Rprofile )